 Franchising is an easy and safe way to set up a business.
 You can start with a well-tried concept and receive a compensation for your work.
 You are also able to use a well-known brand, the benefits of a chain membership and the support provided by the franchisor.
 Before setting up a franchisee, find out about the chain and the franchise package that it offers.

 Franchising is a form of business in which you are able use a ready-made and well-tried business concept.
 The concept includes the products, operating practices, a brand and a corporate image.
 The know-how and trademarks of the franchisor and the benefits of cooperation are also available to you.
 You pay a compensation to the franchisor for the use of the concept, the chain membership and the benefits that you receive.

-The franchisor will train you to use the concept.
+At the beginning of your operation, the franchisor will organise training and familiarise you with the concept.
+The franchisor will also be responsible for the required further training.
 Your company must observe the instructions and quality requirements provided by the franchisor.
 The franchisor will help you to find and equip the premises and in the setting up of the business and in other practical matters.
 It will also guide and support you on a continuous basis in such matters as marketing and technical issues.

 A franchise chain usually comprises a large number of companies.
 As a franchisee, you also cooperate with the other entrepreneurs in the chain.

 Setting up your franchisee business and acquiring the necessary funding is your task.
 You are also responsible for your own obligations and for all your business risks.